HerendraKurniawan/B1NU5Minimal/README.md

-# B!NU5Minimal
+# B!NU5Minimal (Legacy Website)
-This is a block list to prevent pop up showing in your LMS.
+This is a block list to prevent pop up showing in your LMS (binusmaya.binus.ac.id).
 Features :
 1. Tracking Prevention
 2. Survey Blocker